Torky24/TexBig---Object-Detection/README.md

 </br>

-## Proposed Solutions
+## 2. Proposed Solutions

 </br>

-### Faster RCNN
+### 2.1 Faster RCNN

 </br>

+Faster R-CNN is a highly effective object detection model due to its excellent balance between accuracy and speed.
+By introducing the Region Proposal Network (RPN), it eliminates the need for computationally expensive methods like sliding windows, resulting in faster inference times.
+Additionally, the model's two-stage architecture allows for improved localization accuracy, making it a reliable choice for tasks requiring precise object detection.
 There are a couple of points that Faster RCNN [2] might be promising for the task at hand such as:

 ![Faster RCNN Model Architecture](images/FasterRCNNModelArchitecture.png)